joemcmanus/packetexaminer/README.md

        --flows        Display flow summary
        --dst          Display count of destination IPs
        --src          Display count of source IPs
+       --dport        Display count of destination ports
+       --sport        Display count of source ports
+       --ports        Display count of all ports
        --bytes        Display source and destination byte counts --dns          Display all DNS Lookups in PCAP --url          Display all ULRs in PCAP